tenchi-security/zanshin_automate_aws_onboard/README.md

 There're some steps required to successfully deploy the automation.

+1. Generate an Zanshin API Key for a user with admin privileges
-1. Setup AWS Secrets Manager `secret` with Zanshin API Key
+2. Setup AWS Secrets Manager `secret` with Zanshin API Key
-2. Choose VPC subnets that can reach the Internet
+3. Choose a VPC private/public subnet that can reach the Internet
-3. Privileges to deploy CloudFormation Stacks on AWS Management Account
+4. Privileges to deploy CloudFormation Stacks on AWS Management Account

 ### 1. Setup AWS Secrets Manager `secret` with Zanshin API Key